 Affordable Replacement Units may be provided at any level of affordability.
 For example, an Affordable Existing Residential Unit occupied by a Very Low Income Household may be replaced with an Affordable Replacement Unit affordable to a Moderate Income Household.
-The Council may change this policy when the Interim Ordinance is adopted and require "like for like" replacement (e.g., an Affordable Existing Residential Unit occupied by a Very Low Income Household shall be replaced with an Affordable to a Very Low Income Household shall be replaced with an Affordable to a Very Low Income Household.)
+The Council may change this policy when the Interim Ordinance is adopted and require "like for like" replacement (e.g., an Affordable Existing Residential Unit occupied by a Very Low Income Household shall be replaced with an Affordable Replacement Unit affordable to a Very Low Income Household.)